realworldocaml/book/book/prologue/README.md

   and is instrumental to the structure and content that formed the basis of this revised edition.

-- Leo White and Jeremy Yallop contributed greatly to the content and examples in [Objects](objects.html#objects){data-type=xref} and [Classes](classes.html#classes){data-type=xref}.
+- Leo White and Jason Hickey contributed greatly to the content and examples in [Objects](objects.html#objects){data-type=xref} and [Classes](classes.html#classes){data-type=xref}.